lawlesscreation/coding-standards/javascript.md

 ## Commenting

-JavaScript files should have an explanation at the top similar to a function but that includes details such as name, description, author, version, license where appropriate:
+JavaScript files should have an explanation at the top, which includes details such as name, description, author, version, license where appropriate:

 ```javascript
 /*